eosnetworkfoundation/eos-system-contracts/docs/04_guides/03_how-to-stake.md

 * Install the currently supported version of cleos

-* Ensure the reference system contracts from `eos-system-contracts` repository is deployed and used to manage system resources
+* Ensure the reference system contracts from `system-contracts` repository is deployed and used to manage system resources

 * Understand the following:
   * What is an account